alexreardon/raf-schd/README.md

 ## Why?

-`raf-schd` supports the use case where you only want to perform an action in an animation frame with the latest value.
-This an **extremely** useful performance optmisation.
+`raf-schd` supports the use case where you want to limit the rate at which your functions are called based on `requestAnimationFrame`.
+Unlike a standard `throttle` function, `raf-schd` uses `requestAnimationFrame` to rate limit, rather than waiting a fixed amount of time.
+Using `requestAnimationFrame` for throttling is powerful because the browser will automatically reduce the amount of frames provided based on the available resources.
+So if the browser only provides 30fps then your throttled function will only be called 30 times.

+`raf-schd` is an **extremely** useful performance utility.

 ### Without `raf-schd`